DiogoSoares3/CRM-AI-Analysis/README.md

     - **S3 for Terraform State**: The Terraform state file (`tf.state`) is stored securely in an S3 bucket, ensuring a consistent and traceable infrastructure deployment.
     - **DynamoDB for State Locking**: Prevents concurrent modifications to the Terraform state, ensuring safe infrastructure updates.

+Please note that both `.env` files in the project must be properly configured with your AWS RDS instance details for the production environment.
+Specifically, ensure that the `datawarehouse/.env` file contains the correct host name for your RDS instance, while the root `.env` file includes the production database URL.
+Accurate setup of these variables is essential for establishing seamless connectivity between the application and the production database, and it guarantees that all components relying on these settings will function correctly.
+Additionally, always verify these configurations before deploying to production and ensure that sensitive credentials are managed securely, keeping them out of version control.

 ### Deployment Process

 1. **Infrastructure Provisioning**